The Ifsca Banking Handbook General Directions- V 2.0 (Gen) | 07/06/2022

 (iii) Apart from the other applicable legislations, the Banking Regulation Act, 1949, empowers the Authority to inspect and supervise the IBUs in IFSCs.
 These powers may be exercised through on-site inspection and off-site surveillance, as per the supervisory framework of the Authority, based on the principles of Risk-Based Supervision (RBS).

-(iv) The powers of the Authority include but are not limited to the power to gather information; restrict, suspend or withdraw a Licence; impose any additional requirement, prohibition or restriction on any activity.
+(iv) The powers of the Authority include but are not limited to the power to gather information; restrict, suspend or withdraw a Licence, if the applicant Banking Company or the IBU, as the case may be, fails to fulfil any condition(s) subject to which the licence under Regulation 3 of the Regulation has been granted ; impose penalty and/or any additional requirement, prohibition or restriction on any activity.
 The Authority may exercise such powers at any time where it considers it necessary or desirable to do so in pursuing its mandate and regulatory objectives.

 (a) an IBU is failing, or is likely to fail, to satisfy the criteria referred for the grant of a Licence; or